MrcCravo/MrcCravo/README.md

 Hello! 👋

-I'm Marco Cravo, a passionate JavaScript learner with a keen interest in contributing as a remote volunteer to Foreign companies.
+I'm Marco Cravo, a passionate learner with a keen interest in contributing as a remote volunteer to Foreign companies.
 I am enthusiastic about leveraging my skills and knowledge to make a positive impact on projects while gaining valuable experience in a remote work environment.

 What I Bring to the Table